 The Taupo RSA Trust Board can consider requests for financial grants in special circumstances; the special circumstances are determined solely by the Trustees.

 Welfare application form

-Click here to view the Veterans Affairs Website for full details on eligibility and the range of support that is available.
-If anyone is unsure of their eligibly or the details on a type of support; then you should ring Veterans Affairs (VA) on 0800 483 8372 or 64 4 495 2070 if outside New Zealand.
+Click the link below to view the Veterans Affairs Website for full details on eligibility and the range of support that is available.
+We are happy to assist you in applying for assistance from Veterans Affairs New Zealand.

-The delivery of services to eligible veterans by VA is delivered under the Veterans Independence Programme, which is focussed on assisting Veterans with accepted conditions to live independently in their own home.
+The delivery of services to eligible veterans by VA is delivered under the Veterans Independence Programme, which is focused on assisting Veterans with accepted conditions to live independently in their own homes.

 Under the Veterans Independence Programme, VA will also be able to consider support to Veterans who: